Positivity Preserving Density Matrix Minimization at Finite Temperatures via Square Root: Abstract

 \section{Abstract}

-We present methods for calculating the Fermi-Dirac density matrix for electronic structure problems at finite temperature while preserving physicality by construction.
-These methods model cooling a state initially at infinite temperature down to the desired finite temperature.
-We consider both the grand canonical ensemble (constant chemical potential) and highlight subtleties involved with treating the canonical ensemble (constant number of electrons) that have been overlooked in previous works.
+We present a Wave Operator Minimization (WOM) method for calculating the Fermi-Dirac density matrix for electronic structure problems at finite temperature while preserving physicality by construction using the wave operator, i.e., the square root of the density matrix.
+WOM models cooling a state initially at infinite temperature down to the desired finite temperature.
+We consider both the grand canonical (constant chemical potential) and canonical (constant number of electrons) ensembles.
+Additionally, we show that the number of steps required for convergence is independent of the number of atoms in the system.
 We hope that the discussion and results presented in this article reinvigorates interest in density matrix minimization methods.